Parco Nazionale del Cilento, Vallo di Diano e Alburni: History

 The park was officially instituted on December 6, 1991, to protect the territory of Cilento from building speculation and mass tourism.
 Originally named Parco Nazionale del Cilento e Vallo di Diano, in 1998 it became a World Heritage Site of UNESCO, also with the ancient Greek towns of Paestum, Velia and the Padula Charterhouse.

 The other natural reserves instituted in the area of the park are the "Natural reserve of Foce Sele-Tanagro" (created in 1993, with the Oasis of Persano) and the "Maritime reserve of Punta Licosa", in the municipality of Castellabate.

 Geography

 The national park's territory, one of the largest in Italy, does not include all the municipalities of the areas of Cilento and Vallo di Diano.
 It includes almost all the Cilentan Coast and its central forest area is Pruno.
 The administrative offices are located in Vallo della Lucania, at Piazza Santa Caterina nr.
 8.

+The park also includes important karst systems along the Cilentan coast, such as the Caves of Marina di Camerota.

 The municipalities part of the park are: